-18A further implicit assumption in deriving equation (4) is that the present-value of future labor income also remains constant when interest rates change.
-However, to the extent that changes in interest rates affect economic activity they are also likely to have an impact on future labor income.
+&lt;sup>17A further implicit assumption in deriving equation (4) is that the present-value of future labor income also remains constant when interest rates change.
+However, to the extent that changes in interest rates affect economic activity, they are also likely to have an impact on future labor income.
 In that case the derivative becomes:

-19In fact, due to this channel, i.e. under equation (7), $\partial \alpha / \partial r$ can now also take positive values.
+&lt;sup>18In fact, due to this channel, i.e. under equation (7), $\partial \alpha/\partial r$ can now also take positive values.
 We discuss this possibility in more detail later in this section.